jorgedive/Robert-DownIA-Jr/README.md

   2. A models folder that will contain all the models in local (for local execution of scripts).
   3. A PNG folder containing all the images that will be downloaded.
   4. A TXT folder containing TXT files.
+  5. A ChromaDB folder to contain the local chromaDB to store the embeddings.
 - The Kaggle Chihuahuas vs Muffin Dataset.
 The corresponding repository can be found in this
   link: https://www.kaggle.com/datasets/samuelcortinhas/muffin-vs-chihuahua-image-classification